Stuffed Cabbage Rolls

 - Egg – One large egg, whisked or beaten, at room temperature.

-- Make the sauce: First step is to place a large skillet over medium heat and sauté the aromatics in oil, then, add the tomatoes, tomato-based ingredients, and seasonings.
-Next, add in the rest of the sauce ingredients and allow it to simmer for about 10 to 15 minutes.
+To make the sauce: I add the rest of the sauce ingredients and allow it to simmer for 10 to 15 minutes.

-- Prepare the leaves: Put the head of cabbage in a large pot of boiling water and cook cabbage for about 3 to 5 minutes.
-After that, remove the cooked cabbage and once the outer leaves are flexible enough to work with, peel off about 12 leaves.
+Prepare the leaves: I put the cabbage head in a large pot of boiling water and cooked it for about 3 to 5 minutes.
+After that, I remove the cooked cabbage, and once the outer leaves are flexible enough to work with, I peel them off, about 12 leaves.

-- Assemble: Next, in a large bowl combine the rice filling ingredients along with some of the tomato sauce.
-After that, lay a prepared leaf flat on a flat surface and using a paring knife or sharp knife, slice the thick vein or otherwise called thick rib.
-Afterward, put the meat mixture onto the bottom of each leaf and roll away.
-Do this repeatedly until you consume the leaves and the filling.
+Assemble: Then, I lay a cabbage leaf on a flat surface and, using a paring knife or sharp knife, slice the thick vein, otherwise called a rib.
+Afterward, I roll the meat mixture onto each leaf’s bottom.
+I do this repeatedly until all the leaves and the filling are consumed.

-- Prepare for baking: Thereafter, preheat the oven to 350 degrees Fahrenheit and lightly grease a 9×13 baking pan.
+Prepare for baking: I preheat the oven to 350 degrees Fahrenheit and lightly grease a 9×13 baking pan.

-- Bake: Pour half of the sauce into the bottom of the pan and line up the cabbage rolls seam side down.
-Then, pour the remaining sauce on top and cover the pan with foil.
+Bake: I pour half of the sauce into the bottom of the pan and line up the cabbage rolls seam side down.
+Then, I pour the remaining sauce on top and cover the pan with foil.
 Finally, bake until thoroughly cooked.
-Keep in mind that the filling must be thoroughly cooked, and it takes about an hour to finish cooking.
-Therefore, make sure to start checking after 45 minutes or so.
+Remember that the filling must be thoroughly cooked; it takes about an hour to finish cooking.

 Expert tip